False Alarm or Real Threat? The Dangers of Alert Fatigue

 This post was last updated on August 10th, 2021 at 06:04 pm

 Many enterprises rely on security information and event management (SIEM) solutions to help detect suspicious activity on their networks.
-However, despite SIEM’s attempts to dedup, contextualize, and correlate thousands to millions of alerts daily, many organizations find themselves drowning in irrelevant and/or false positive data.
-The resulting ‘alert fatigue’ increases the likelihood that a real threat will be missed, wreaking havoc on your systems and reputation.
+However, despite SIEM’s attempts to dedup, contextualize, and correlate sometimes millions of alerts each day, many organizations find themselves drowning in irrelevant and/or false data.
+The result is ‘alert fatigue’ and it increases the likelihood of your security team overlooking or missing a real threat — capable of wreaking havoc on your systems and reputation.

-SIEMs and other security systems collect and aggregate data from a variety of sources including: Firewalls and Web Proxies, Intrusion Detection / Prevention Systems, IP/DNS Traffic Logs and PCAPs.
-SIEMs aggregate, dedup, correlate, and with more advanced systems, attempt to find the “needle in the haystack”.
+SIEMs and other security systems collect and aggregate data from a variety of sources including Firewalls and Web Proxies, Intrusion Detection / Prevention Systems, IP/DNS Traffic Logs and PCAPs.
+SIEMs aggregate, deduplicate, correlate, and with more advanced systems, attempt to find the “needle in the haystack”.

 However, sophisticated attacks easily game defense systems, and false positives continue to waste the time of limited personnel.
 Average enterprise class organizations can receive 17,000 malware alerts per week.
 Of that, fewer than 20 percent are worthy of examination, and only 4 percent of valid threats are actually investigated.

 Why?
 Alerts often require human oversight and validation to confirm legitimacy.
 Most organizations simply don’t have the resources to recognize legitimate alerts, let alone examine them to determine root cause and infected machines quickly and cost-effectively.

 What’s needed to combat alert fatigue is a triage process to investigate alerts and determine which alerts can truly be ignored and which are actionable threats that need escalation.